-Pac-Man 99 is a free-to-play maze game developed by Arika and released digitally by Bandai Namco for the Nintendo Switch on April 7, 2021.
-It requires a Nintendo Switch Online subscription to access.
+Pac-Man 99 was a free-to-play maze game developed by Arika and released digitally by Bandai Namco for the Nintendo Switch on April 7, 2021.
+It required a Nintendo Switch Online subscription to access and was shut down on October 8, 2023.

 Based on the studio's earlier Tetris 99 and Super Mario Bros.
 35, Pac-Man 99 puts players in large-scale 99-player matches where each player simultaneously plays a modified version of the 1980 arcade game Pac-Man with the goal of being the only player remaining.